bereketeshete/Colorization-using-CNN/README.md

 # Colorization-using-CNN
-Final Project for Introduction to Machine Learning /n
+Final Project for Introduction to Machine Learning.

 Objective: Create Algorithm that returns identical size of color image from gray scale image.